-But how can you sleep for longer and, post-COVID, how can you get back to something approaching normality when you head to bed?
 In the first instance, it can help to pin down just why you can’t sleep for as long as you would like.
 Is it your bed or your bedroom set-up?
 Perhaps it’s your age or your diet?
-Or maybe it’s anxiety or stress?
+Or maybe it’s anxiety or stress, in which case the best magnesium supplement could help you to wind down.
 It might even be a more serious sleep disorder like sleep apnoea, requiring specialist intervention.
 If you can put your finger on what is causing your restless nights, you can soon master how to sleep for longer.

 How much sleep do humans need?